alexpdp7/userpg/README.md

 # Usage

 ```
-$ userpg path/to/dump
+$ userpg path/to/backend
 ```

 Will start a PostgreSQL instance listening on a UNIX socket.
-If `path/to/dump` exists, it will be loaded into the database.
+If `path/to/backend/schema` exists, then the database will be initialized with all the `.sql` files inside, executed in alphabetical order.
+If `path/to/backend/data` exists, then `userpg` will load the database with the data found inside.
 Then it will print something like:

 ```